Find Out More on Writing VBA For-Next Function in Excel

 For Number=60 To 40 Step -5

-You will notice that once you press the Play button and check the code, the message box will display numbers 60, 55, 50, 45, and 40.
+Once you press the Play button and check the code, you will notice that the message box will display numbers 60, 55, 50, 45, and 40.
 The results are decreasing instead of increasing for your increment is set to a negative value.

 From the name itself, you will have two loops in this case.
-The outer For loop will be controlled by the first counter variable, whereas the inner For loop will be handled by a second counter variable.
+The outer For loop will be controlled by the first counter variable, whereas a second counter variable will handle the inner For loop.
 An example is provided below:

 For Number = 2 to 6

 MsgBox Number & “and” & Number 2

 The end result of the code is the sum of one, three, and five, which is nine.
 This will be displayed by the message box as well.